spacetimeengineer/mupy/README.md

 ## Note from the developer

 mupy has grown too large for a single developer to responsibly maintain the system.
 Dont get me wrong, mupy works well...
 TOO well.
 You wouldnt believe me and I wouldnt blame you, but nevertheless in the past 6 months since I began battle-testing and tweaking mupy for preparation of the community release I measured that I was clocking in the productvity of fifty engineers.
 This number is increasing as I develop new libraries and assemblies butthere are still caveats which are things only experts from a larger community could solve.

+I didnt build this for the community although I always new I would give it away if built.
+I have projects that I need built and I will build tools to see those goals through but I haverealized that otherscan use my tools too